 Awards and Honors

-Miss Cannon was also the first woman to be elected as an officer in the American Astronomical Society.
-During her time, the National League of Women Voters named her one of the twelve greatest living American Women of all time.
+Miss Cannon was also the first woman to be elected as an officer in the American Astronomical Society (AAS).
+During her time, the National League of Women Voters named her one of the twelve greatest living American women of all time.
 She even represented professional women everywhere at the 1933 World's Fair in Chicago.
-She was also nominated for membership in the National Academy of Sciences, she was not elected because Raymond Pearl made an issue of her deafness.
+She was also nominated for membership in the National Academy of Sciences, but she was not elected because Raymond Pearl made an issue of her deafness.

 Carey, Charles W. Jr. American Scientists.
-Facts on File.
-2006.
+Facts on File, Inc. 2006.